robinhuiser/data-streaming-poc/docs/nats-setup.md

 ## Install & run server & Web-UI

-1. Start NATS and UI using `docker-compose up --detach --remove-orphans`.
+Both NATS and Web-UI are started with the `docker-compose.yml`.

-2. Test the cluster with a simple sender / subscriber:
+1. Test the cluster with a simple sender / subscriber:

    ~~~bash
    # Startup a local container in same network